Potatoes with Basil. A super easy side dish that will enhance a spicy fish or a meat dish.

 However, fried potatoes do not have the same benefits.
 But with all good things, moderation is key.

 For this recipe, I selected Idaho potatoes with firm skin.
 Since you will be slicing them, ensure they are all the same size to cook once you boil them and sautee them.

-Shred the basil at the last minute so it retains all the oils and will not bruise too much.
+- Shred the basil at the last minute to retain all the oils and not bruise too much.

 You can also use …